If you have just tested for group B Strep carriage, whatever the result, please don’t worry.

 Group B Strep in my urine

-Group B Strep found in the urine it does not always mean an infection is present, particularly when the level of the bacteria detected is low.
-Sometimes it is just…
+Group B Strep found in the urine does not always mean an infection is present, particularly when the level of the bacteria detected is low.
+Sometimes it is just that…

 There are other situations where you will be offered antibiotics but these are not specifically related to group B Strep infection:

-- If you are having a planned caesarean section and you carry group B Strep, you do not need group B Strep-specific IV antibiotics unless labour has already started or your waters have broken.
-All women having a caesarean section will be offered antibiotics at the time of the operation to reduce the risk of a wide variety of infections, including group B Strep.
+- If you are having a planned Caesarean birth and you carry group B Strep, you do not need group B Strep-specific IV antibiotics unless labour has already started or your waters have broken.
+All women having a Caesarean birth will be offered antibiotics at the time of the operation to reduce the risk of a wide range of infections, including group B Strep.

 If I carried group B Strep in a previous pregnancy, should I be given IV antibiotics during labour?